armiro/Telegram-Minigame-Demo/README.md

 - Open Telegram bot, you will receive random $MUSK tokens, a giveaway that might even worth **10$** 💰
 - Tap to earn $MuskTap points.
 They are used to improve profile or purchase items. 🥯
 - Buy boosters using your points.
 You can get more points by each tap, tap more, etc. ⚡
 - Purchase MUSK boxes.
-Boxes will be opened later, each including random amount of $MUSK (or other exciting things!) 🧰
+Boxes will be opened later, each including random amount of $MUSK (or other exciting perks!) 🎁
 - Share your referral code with friends to earn more $MuskTap points 👥

 <p align="center" width="100%">